 For those of you who are passionate about higher education and are wondering how to help your community, consider starting a scholarship fund for local children.
-It can help encourage kids to start thinking about what they want to do after high school.
-College isn’t cheap and financial aid is limited.
+It can help encourage kids to start thinking about what they want to do after secondary school College isn’t cheap and financial aid is limited.
 This is a meaningful way to give back to your community by helping a student get a leg up on their educational goals.

 5. Create a community garden

 When it comes to community gardens, there are endless benefits.
 Growing vegetables and fruits locally promotes healthy living, cuts down on your community’s carbon footprint, provides educational opportunities, and offers time for community members to work together and strengthen bonds.
 You can start a fundraiser to raise the money needed to buy supplies.
 Work with your community to create the plans and build your garden.